mkoohaki/student-finder/README.md

 <img src="img/Pic.PNG" width="80%" height="auto">

-+ This is an application just for practice front-end with React.js
++ This is an application just for practice front-end with React.js.
-+ This application get information from an open api
++ This application gets information from an open api at the start and manipulate the data until the page /apllication be refreshed.
-+ User can search the name of students / add tags to their info and search students with tag
++ User can search the name of students / add skills tag to their info and search students with tag.
-+ User also can see the grade details with clicking + burron
++ User also can see the grade details with clicking + burron.